dvci/cc-pki/docs/covid/terminology.md

 #### CodeSystems

 Code systems are included to allow for expansion.
-Use the same naming scheme as for ValueSets above but replace `ValueSet` with `CodeSystem` in the `name`.

-FSH filenames should be `tx-cs-{id}.fsh`.
+FSH filenames should be `tx-cs-{alias}.fsh`, like `tx-cs-snomed.fsh`.
 Each CodeSystem should be in a separate file.
+In cases where the IG already has a code system defined, the codes should be merged into the existing system rather than placed in a separate file.

 #### ConceptMaps